ruggeri/tech-notes/math/fourier/12-fourier-densities.md

     = \int_0^{2\pi} 1.0 / 1.0 dt
     = 2\pi

+We know that the mass will scale linearly in `k`, the number of complete rotations; that is `2k\pi` radians.
+But we can see that the mass being calculated is always off by a factor of `2\pi`, even if you took care of eliminating the factor by which increased `T` results in increased projection magnitude (which we have done, by taking the ratio of projections).

-I want to compare this to the corresponding "granularity" of projecting over `2\pi` seconds.
-The Fourier series would ask us to assign a value to each of `exp(i*k*t)`, which is an angular frequency width of `1.0`.
+Here is another thought.
+What is the correct density?
+We know that, in the limit of `T`, the result for `exp(i*t)` is unbounded.
+But if `T=2\pi`, then the Fourier series would ask us to assign a value to each of `exp(i*k*t)`, which is an angular frequency width of `1.0`.
+And the mass to assign will always be `1.0` (if we've normalized correctly).

-By increasing `T` to `2k\pi`, we reduce the angular frequency width to `1/k`, while increase the total "mass" of the projection to `2k\pi`.
-To me, this means that the mass assigned to a region is always `2\pi` times greater than desired.
+By increasing `T` to `2k\pi`, we *reduce* the angular frequency width in the Fourier series to `1/k`.
+But the desired mass to assign is *still* `1.0`.
+So the correct density for the interval of width `1/k` is `k`.

+But the integral is giving us back a value of `2k\pi`, which is exactly `2\pi` too much.

 Thus we should apply a correction factor when performing the inverse Fourier transform:

     \frac{1}{2\pi} \int f\hat(\omega) exp(i*\omega*t) dt